“Not all those who wander are lost.” – J. R. R. Tolkien

 • Enjoy your breakfast leisurely – you are on vacation, duh

 • Frame your photography shots or take long exposure shots without rushing

 • Eat among the locals – no pre arrangements with (sometimes!) yucky establishments

 Sounds great?
-Here come the bubble popping moment – the painful part of planning your own travel itinerary.
+Here comes the bubble popping moment – the painful part of planning on your own.

 There are works to be done after all, before all that free-and-easy.
 Some research needs to be done – sniffing flight promotion, comparing hotel offers, deciding on connecting transports, familiarizing local maps and deciding attraction-to-visit while keeping an eye on your budget etc.

-Not gonna lie, these can be taunting and exhausting depending on the amount of details.
+Not gonna lie, these can be daunting depending on the details.
 And there are those of us who are as indecisive as it gets since there are so many choices.
 The fact that when you do not have a set program could mean that you may travel to a new place, hit the nearest bar/ mall or laze around in the hotel room and never leave.
-This beats the entire purpose of traveling.
+This beats the entire purpose of travelling.